astriaorg/astria/specs/sequencer-relayer.md

 > rollups which they are not all interested in.

-After receiving a block from the sequencer, if it is signed by the relayers proposer, it is converted into the `SequencerBlockData` shape ([link](https://github.com/astriaorg/astria/blob/7ebb743ed6f1d9eef69372f2cbb4ab9cbe2668b3/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39-L46)).
+After receiving a block from the sequencer, if it is signed by the relayers validator key, it is converted into the `SequencerBlockData` shape ([link](https://github.com/astriaorg/astria/blob/7ebb743ed6f1d9eef69372f2cbb4ab9cbe2668b3/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39-L46)).
 This object is then pushed to the libp2p "gossipnet" network, for execution by rollups.
 This contains information for execution by all rollups.